awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

 $ pcluster describe-image --image-id IMAGE_ID --region REGION
 ```

-As previously mentioned, the `build-image` command creates a CloudFormation stack with all the EC2 resources required to build the image, and launches the EC2 Image Builder process\.
+As previously mentioned, the `build\-image` command creates a CloudFormation stack with all the EC2 resources required to build the image, and launches the EC2 Image Builder process\.

-After running the `build-image` command, it's possible to retrieve CloudFormation stack events by using `pcluster get\-image\-stack\-events`\.
+After running the `build\-image` command, it's possible to retrieve CloudFormation stack events by using `pcluster get\-image\-stack\-events`\.
 You can filter results with the `--query` parameter to see the latest events\.
 For more information, see [Filtering AWS CLI output](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-filter.html) in the *AWS Command Line Interface User Guide*\.

 ```
 $ pcluster get-image-stack-events --image-id IMAGE_ID --region REGION --query "events[0]"